An Interpretation of Socrates

 When Socrates "tests" his interlocutors for virtue in their souls by questioning them about what the virtues of character are, what he ultimately wants to help them know is what is good and what is bad in the various circumstances a human being faces as he lives his life.

-Socrates' interlocutors are confused about what is good and what is bad because they are confused about the virtues of character.
-Because examples play such a large role in learning about these virtues, they think such things as that staying at one's post to face the enemy is good and running is bad because they think this is what courage and cowardice are.
+Socrates' interlocutors are confused about this because they are confused about the definitions of the virtues of character.
+Because examples play such a large role in learning what these virtues are, they think such things as that staying at one's post to face the enemy is good and running is bad because they think this is what courage and cowardice are.

-Socrates' interlocutors must abandon these false beliefs about what the virtues of character are if they are going to live their lives in accordance with them.
+Socrates' interlocutors must abandon these false beliefs about what the virtues of character are if they are going to live their lives in accordance with these virtue.
 Otherwise, they are inadvertently going to do what is bad because they wrongly believe they are doing what is good.
 Once, however, they know what is good and what is bad, they have and live in accord with the virtues of character because their desires are a function of their knowledge.